 Jacob Elordi.
 Paul Mescal.
 Boyfriend jeans.
 They’re style icons, but also boyfriends™— iconic in their association to their stylish (but not as iconically so) girlfriends: e.g., Olivia Jade (nee: Kaia Gerber, Zendaya, & Joey King), Gracie Abrams (nee: Phoebe Bridgers) and adjacently, one might add Daisy Edgar Jones.

 Yes, he’s always a boyfriend isn’t he?
 He’s a man but he’s woman approved.
-A safe man.
-But not so safe that he hasn’t already mowed through five beautiful celeb gfs in the past half-decade.
+A safe man, but not so safe that he hasn’t mowed through five beautiful celeb gfs in the past half-decade.
 The girlfriend changes but our obsession with his style doesn’t.

-Similarly, CBK, Zoe Kravitz, and Gwyneth Paltrow have stood out as recent popular style icons who focus more on simplicity and ‘timeless’ looks.
-We do give these ladies their flowers.
-Still,
+CBK, Zoe Kravitz, and Gwyneth Paltrow have also stood out as recent “timeless” style icons.
+We may give these ladies their flowers, but for how long?

-You can’t Pinterest board your way to the perfect boyfriend.
-Or can you?
+You can’t dream board your way to the ideal boyfriend.
 Well you can try but you might end up finding a better version of yourself along the way.

-Styling my boyfriend has made me appreciate the joys of really good gift giving.
-It has also taught me to understand the merits of give-and-take, going with the flow rather than fighting against it, and the vast potential of all I can learn from others.
+Styling my boyfriend helped me appreciate the joys of superb good gift-giving.
+It taught me to understand the merits of give-and-take, going with the flow rather than fighting against it, and all I can learn from others.
 And of course, it has made me more aware of the differences in how style is marketed to men and women.

 Who’s your biggest style influence?
 Is it someone you know IRL or is that just a me-thing?